About Qredax - FTX Claim Buyer for CIS Creditors

-Qredax is a specialized buyer of FTX bankruptcy claims from creditors in CIS jurisdictions — Russia, Belarus, Ukraine, Kazakhstan, and surrounding countries.
+Qredax is an independent buyer in the bankruptcy claims market, with primary focus on FTX claims from CIS creditors - Russia, Belarus, Ukraine, Kazakhstan, and surrounding countries.
 We focus on claim categories that other buyers refuse or underprice: KYC-blocked claims, restricted-jurisdiction claims, expunged claims, and Class 7 Convenience claims.
+We may expand coverage to other estates (Terraform Labs, Genesis Global, and similar) as opportunities arise.

 What we do